 Horrified that I'm too tired to wash my face at night before I go to bed.

-Horrified that sometimes after I put on a shirt and discover it has a baby food stain on it, I wear it anyway.
+Horrified that often after I put on a shirt and discover it has a baby food stain, spit up or poop on it, I wear it anyway.

 Horrified that I do not take a shower every day.

-Horrified that I wear sneakers, not high heels, almost every day.
+Horrified that I wear sneakers, not high heels.

-Horrified that I rock my Chaka Khan afro every once in awhile.
+Horrified that I rock my Chaka Khan afro.

-Horrified that I sometimes wear the same outfit two days in a row.
+Horrified that I wear the same outfit days in a row.

 Horrified that I buy all of my skincare products and makeup at the drugstore.